jasongrimes/silex-simpleuser/README.md

     $app['user.options'] = array();

     $app['security.firewalls'] = array(
-        // Ensure that the login page is accessible to all 'login' => array(
+        /* // Ensure that the login page is accessible to all, if you set anonymous => false below.
+        'login' => array(
             'pattern' => '^/user/login$',
-        ),
+        ), */
         'secured_area' => array(
             'pattern' => '^.*$',
             'anonymous' => true,